• Home

 • Who built the Salt Spring home?
 (If the house is less than 25 years old, this is usually easy to find out.)

 • What is the builder’s reputation?
-Was it built by a License Builder?
+Was it built by a License builder?
+Or was it built by a homeowner builder?

 • Are they still building homes on the island?